cntzemir/linux-hardening-lab/README.md

 ---

+## What a reviewer can verify quickly

+A reviewer should be able to confirm that this repository includes:

+- a baseline-before-hardening reference
+- documented hardening steps with defensive scope
+- verification commands and expected review points
+- tradeoff notes for security-sensitive changes
+- recovery guidance for rollback and access mistakes
+- an intentionally educational and defensive scope, not offensive tooling

+---

 ## Why I built this

 I built this project to complement my software security work with system-level defensive thinking.